Problem Dog? 3 Simple Exercises to Improve Cooperation and Willingness

 More info, articles, and tips coming soon to this space.

 "Too often, by the time we resolve to work on our dog’s problem behavior, our relationship is at a low point: least cooperative, most combative.
 Not exactly the best atmosphere for learning!"

-Creating a “relationship environment” conducive to positive change in your dog
+How to create a “relationship environment” conducive to positive change in your dog.

 These suggestions are not so much training as pre-training.
 And they work regardless of the issue your dog is having.
 You can try them anytime, but I particularly like to have owners implement them for at least one week (two is better) at the beginning of any new training approach with their dog.
 These exercises can be especially helpful if you’re at a point where you’re frustrated or discouraged with your dog’s behavior.
 But feel free to try them even if your dog is picture-perfect in your mind!
 (You might be surprised at the results.)